 Board Certified Family Physician who graduated from Tulane University School of Medicine in 2005 and also holds a degree in Tropical medicine.
 She returns to the Pacific Northwest to be closer to family after having lived in New Orleans, Hawaii, and American Samoa.
 When not at work, she enjoys spending time with her young family.

-Comes to us from the Detroit area, teaching at Beaumont Health, Troy Family Medicine Residency for the past 21 years, and teaching at a residency in Pontiac Michigan for the previous 7 years.
+Dr. Rodgers has been with the JFHC for 5 +years and previous to that came to us from the Detroit area.
+He instructed at Beaumont Health, Troy Family Medicine Residency for the past 21 years, and teaching at a residency in Pontiac Michigan for the previous 7 years.
 Before that was residency in Southfield, Michigan.
 He loves all aspects of Family Medicine, including treating kids and seniors.
 He enjoys Sports Medicine and especially enjoys all types of procedures, including dermatology, injections, and casting/splinting.
 Dr. Rodgers and his wife are enjoying all the exciting towns, sites, and festivals in the Pacific Northwest.
 They enjoy hiking and running, road biking, performing music (vocal and brass) and are glad to call Sequim home.

 Dr. Crim moved to Sequim in 1988 and has worked for Jamestown Family Health Clinic since its beginning.
 He graduated from the University of Washington and is board certified in Family Medicine.
 He is married to Lorrie Crim and enjoys spending time with her.